 Project management systems, in theory, should organize the management of projects from beginning to end.
-Unfortunately, the focus of project management systems has been restricted to one-off apps that focus on only small sections of the entire lifecycle of work.
+Unfortunately, the focus of project management systems has been restricted to one-off apps that focus on only small sections of the entire lifecycle of work, which in turn leads to confusion, late deliverables, and frustration.
 What’s gone wrong and how can we fix it?
 Project management systems facilitate the management and execution of all the various activities and processes involved with ensuring a project’s success.
-Regardless of whether a project resides within software engineering, IT operations, marketing, civil engineering, product development, or some other discipline, there are seven stages of a project’s lifecycle that project management systems should address:
+Regardless of whether a project resides within software engineering, IT operations, marketing, civil engineering, product development, or some other discipline, there are several stages of a project’s lifecycle that project management systems should address:**

 - Identification – Determining the need to undertake a project as a result of requests, directions or inputs received from various sources.